KanagawaMarcos/dmg/README.md

 DMG Divisions provides a platform to help retailers thrive.
 One of the services provides is **inspections**.

-This project is a study case to gRPC + F#, the scenario is, an inspector goes to a retailer and give 3 rates for lighting, snow removal and rooftop maintenance.
+This project is a study case to gRPC + F#, the scenario is, an inspector goes to a retailer and gives 3 rates for lighting, snow removal, and rooftop maintenance.
 Those rates range from, BAD, AVERAGE, GOOD.

 ## Stack
 - F#